microsoft/SEAL/README.md

 The code-base contains extensive and thoroughly commented examples that should serve as a self-contained introduction to using Microsoft SEAL (see `native/examples/examples.cpp` or `dotnet/examples/Examples.cs`).
 In addition, the header files contain detailed comments for the public API.

+For requests, bug reports and technical questions, please see [Issues.md](Issues.md).